PhilT/machines/README.markdown

 Goals
 ---------------------------------------

-* Simple deployment tool written with ruby
+* To make a simple, transparent build tool
 * Get going quickly with the standard defaults
   * Ubuntu x64 11.04 (when released)
   * Nginx 8